 Every freelance writer should realize that writing great copy is just half of the job; the other half is marketing your work.
 Personally, I feel that the marketing aspect is even more important because it’s what ensures that you get to work regularly.

 Find time during your week to seek new opportunities; write guest posts, pitch new clients, bid for jobs on freelance platforms and search the internet for paid writing jobs.

-One good way to keep track with clients is through follow up.
+One good way to keep track of clients is through follow up.
 Send reminders to those contacts that you have previously pitched but whom you aren’t receiving responses from.
-Who knows, your mails might be hiding somewhere in the junk folder.
+Who knows, your emails might be hiding somewhere in the junk folder.
 So sending them reminders might not be out of place.

 The next level in your freelance writing career is to expand your reach.
 One way to do this is creating your own content marketing company.
 It’s quite important to build a content marketing team to include content writers, designers, software developers, SEO experts etc.

 During the course of your freelance writing career, you must have met and worked with many experienced resources that you can build your team around.
 Leverage the connection you’ve built over time to create a powerful team and take the world by storm.